jkerai1/DNSTwistToMDEIOC/README.md

 Extra domains to be twisted can be added to the domainsToTwist List

+There is a limit of 500 IOCs per CSV in MDE, if you need to split out the IOCs, please see: https://github.com/jkerai1/SoftwareCertificates/blob/main/Bulk-IOC-CSVs/Scripts/MDE-IOC-Batch-Separator.py

 # Whats Next?

 Block The Domain in Tenant Allow Block List using the powershell script (sender domain and URL)